A Sheaf-Theoretic Construction of Shape Space: Background on Constructibility, Persistent Homology and Sheaves

-There is a third way of describing the persistent homology transform that requires the language of derived categories.
-We briefly recall a definition of the derived category of an abelian category. \begin{defn} Let $\Acat$ be an abelian category, in particular every morphism has a kernel and cokernel.
+\begin{defn} Let $\Acat$ be an abelian category, in particular every morphism has a kernel and cokernel.
 Consider the category of bounded chain complexes of objects in $\Acat$, written $\cC^b(\Acat)$.
 Associated to this category is the \define{homotopy category} $\cK^b(\Acat)$ of chain complexes, which has the same objects as $\cC^b(\Acat)$, but where morphisms are homotopy classes of chain maps.
 Recall that a chain map $\varphi:(A^{\bullet},d_A) \to (B^{\bullet},d_B)$ is a \define{quasi-isomorphism} if it induces isomorphisms on all cohomology groups

 Let $\cQ$ denote the class of quasi-isomorphisms.
 The \define{bounded derived category} of $\Acat$ is the localization of $\cK^b(\Acat)$ at the collection of morphisms $\cQ$, i.e.

 \end{defn}